-After reviewing the new provisions in the tax law 2018, our best divorce attorneys in Salt Lake City at the Law Offices of Emy A. Cordano noted that the recent changes in the tax overhaul legislation might result in an unusually high number of divorce filings in 2018 and 2019.
+After reviewing the new provisions in the tax law 2018, our best divorce attorneys in Salt Lake City at Emy A. Cordano, Attorney at Law noted that the recent changes in the tax overhaul legislation might result in an unusually high number of divorce filings in 2018 and 2019.

 Under the U.S. tax law, after getting married, two individuals with similar, higher incomes are penalized for entering a higher income bracket.
 In addition to that, exemptions remain constant.
 The combination of these factors is oftentimes referred to as “the marriage penalty.”
 As a result of the new provisions, the number of divorces could go up, while the number of married people filing separately could become a new trend in Salt Lake City and elsewhere in Utah.

 Here at Emy A Cordano, Attorney At Law, our attorneys are often asked whether or not you can put the blame for a divorce on your spouse in the court of law in Salt Lake City or elsewhere in Utah.